 The term loud would not do justice to the sound of the miracle of Saulkement.
 I can only describe the sound as enormous.
 The miracle started, in the manner which I had been taught miracles happen, it was quiet and any meaning it may have had was ambiguous.
-I and several members of my brother-in-law's household were gathered in a tight huddle on a frozen rocky beach, I was trying to set fire to a pile of seal of dung in order to cook the fish that natives had given us, when the sun broke through the clouds and a warm breeze rolled of the glacier to our backs.
+I and several members of my brother-in-law's household were gathered in a tight huddle on a frozen rocky beach, I was trying to set fire to a pile of seal of dung in order to cook the fish that natives had given us, when the sun broke through the clouds and a warm breeze rolled off the glacier to our backs.
 When I felt warm dry air spill over a wall of ice I turned around with thoughts racing in a state close to panic.
 I would not have been surprised to see Dahkturin himself standing there ready to consume us all in his liquid fire, but instead I saw the noise of the miracle.
 The sound lifted my empty stomach into my lungs and rustled my nose and lips so harshly that I sneezed.
-I was standing before the cry of the glacier receding, as far as I could look to the east and west, the glacier was moving backwards away from the shore.
-As the glacier moved back, it momentarily revealed a barren black rocky soilless ground, but then to the east and the west there were small blue green leaves sprouting up through earth.
+I was standing before the cry of the glacier receding, as far as I could see to the east and west, the glacier was moving backwards away from the shore.
+As the glacier moved back, it momentarily revealed a barren black rocky soilless ground, but then to the east and the west there were small blue-green leaves sprouting up through earth.
 This could not have not taken more than few heart beats, because I remember when I saw the leaves I inhaled for the first time since the sound forced the wind out of me.

 Within a minute the glacier was a mile inland from the shore and the sprouting leaves had turned into shrubberies as high as a man's knee and as wide as a hog with child.
 These plants were twisty rounded plants with a tight shell of blue-green leaves that completely occluded any view of the central stalk.
 In addition to the blue-green leaves the plants were also covered in bright purple berries.
-The entire household stood stunned, but realized that we had been offered something by the Gods.
+The entire household stood stunned, but I realized that we had been offered something by the Gods.
 I stepped forward slowly one foot after another and picked a berry.

 The berry was firm, perfectly round and plump.
 It had thick glossy skin and a very short stem.
 I place it gently on my tongue, tasting nothing and then rolled it around my mouth before bitting.
 My eyes immediately screwed shut and I recoiled slightly.
 I heard my sister gasp.
 The berry was extremely tart, but not bitter or unpalatable.
 I chewed it slowly finding a small pit, which I also swallowed.
 After the initial tartness the experience of sweetness took over, it was so sugary that I could feel a small trail of syrup hanging on to the back of my tongue, and I felt refreshed.
 I picked and ate another one.